anufrievroman/calcure/README.md

 `i` · Mark a task as important

 `I` · Mark all tasks as important

+`l` · Mark a task as low priority

+`L` · Mark all tasks as low priority

 `d` · Delete a task and all its subtasks